stackoverprof/next-prismic-starter/README.md

 # Next Prismic (Slice-Concept) Starter
-### The approach to make a fully customizable web-app from a CMS
+### The approach to make a fully customizable web-app from a CMS with Prismic and SSG

 **Technologies:**